 An attorney also understands the process for submitting the QDRO to both the retirement plan and the court, which could save you time and stress in your divorce.

 The next step in the QDRO process is to contact the qualified retirement plan that’s subject to the QDRO.
 Your attorney can handle this step, too.
 After the retirement plan reviews the QDRO, a representative will let you or your attorney know whether it approves the document.

 You or your attorney can make changes to the QDRO if the retirement plan denied the request.
 Most policies provide detailed information about what you may need to change or add to the QDRO to get it approved.

 What Do I Do Once I Have a QDRO?

 Once the retirement plan approves the QDRO, you and your former spouse will need to sign the document and submit it to the court.
 It will then become part of your divorce proceedings with legal information by which both parties must abide.
-The retirement plan may also require you to send its company a certified copy before it transfers any money.
+The retirement plan may also require you to send its company a certified copy before any of the parties can receive funds.